advantys/workflowgen-templates/integration/oidc/authorization-code/README.md

     --id $webAppClient.appId
 ```

-You will need the following information for the example configuration:
+You'll need the following information to configure the example:

-* The client id.
+* The client ID.
 This is the value of `$webAppclient.appId`.
 * The client secret.
 This is the value of `$password`.
-* The GraphQL API App Id URI.
+* The GraphQL API App ID URI.
 This is the value of `$webApiApp.identifierUris[0]`.
 * The Azure AD Directory ID.
-Run the following command to get it:
+To get it, run the following command:

     ```powershell
     az account show | ConvertFrom-Json | ForEach-Object tenantId
     ```

-## Create a New App Registration in Azure AD (Azure Web Portal)
+## Create a new app registration in Azure AD (Azure Web Portal)
-To represent this example application that wants to access WorkflowGen's
+To represent this example application that wants to access WorkflowGen
-GraphQL API, we need to register it to Azure AD and give it access to the API.
+GraphQL API, you need to register it in Azure AD and give it access to the API.
 This way, when requesting the GraphQL API resource in the OIDC protocol, you
 will get an access token that is a valid JWT and that can be transmitted to
 the API for authorization.

 Keep in mind that the user that will authenticate with this application must
-exists in WorkflowGen.
+exist in WorkflowGen.

-1. In Azure AD, go to the `App Registrations` section.
+1. In Azure AD, go to the **App Registrations** section and click the
-1. Click on the `New application registration` button.
+**New application registration** button.
 1. Enter the following information:

     Name: `My aspnet core Web App`
     Application Type: `Web app / API`
     Sign-on URL: `http://localhost:8080`

-1. When you are ready, click on the `Create` button.
+1. When you're done, click on the **Create** button.

 You now have registered this example application.
 You now need to finish
 configuring it in order to get the auhtentication working properly.

-1. Go to the `My aspnet core Web App` application registration page in Azure AD.
+1. Go to the **My aspnet core Web App** registered application page in Azure AD.
-1. Copy the Application ID and save it for later use.
-This is the `Client Id`
+1. Copy the Application ID, which you'll need later.
+This is the application's
-of the application.
+Client ID.
-1. Click on the `Settings` button.
+1. Click on the **Settings** button.
-1. Go to the `Reply URLs` section.
-1. Add `http://localhost:8080/signin` to the list and click on the `Save`
+1. In the **Reply URLs** section, add `http://localhost:8080/signin` to the
-button.
+list, then click **Save**.
-1. Return to the sections list and go to the `Keys` section.
+1. Return to the sections list and go to the **Keys** section.
 1. In the `Passwords` sub-section, add a line with the following information:

     Description: `secret`
     Expires: `Never expires`
-    Value: A random Guid (see the following note)
+    Value: A random GUID (see the following note)

-    **About Generating a Guid**
+    **How to generate a GUID**

     Open a PowerShell terminal and enter the following command:
     ```powershell